 Ian is the former CEO of Climate-KIC, the world’s largest climate change innovation partnership, and of the Institute for Sustainability.
+Both organisations were established to support systems innovation.
 After starting his career in finance with the New Zealand Treasury and ten years at a global investment bank, he was introduced to the value of a systems mindset when leading the establishment of an urban development corporation responsible for the regeneration of east London.
-Ian is a founding director of the Systemic Impact Foundation, deputy chair of Auckland Foundation and a trustee of Royal Society of Arts, Manufacture and Commerce – Oceania.
+Ian is Chair of Auckland Foundation, Chair of Toru Group and a trustee of Royal Society of Arts, Manufacture and Commerce – Oceania.
 He is a fellow of the chartered accountants Australia and NZ.

 Mary Anne is a researcher specialising development studies, including climate change, resilience, migration and settlement.
 Her career started at the Third World Foundation in London.
 She has held senior positions in the public service, including as Crown Chief Negotiator for the settlement of the Ngai Tahu claim.
 Most recently Mary Anne was a post-doctoral Research Fellow at the University of Otago.

 Te Āti Haunui a Pāpārangi, Whakatohea, Ngai Tai ki Torere